l1npengtul/kindkapibari/coconutpak/README.md

 1. A Manifest (Coconut.toml)
 2. An `src/` directory
 3. Assets inside the `src/`
-4. [Optional] README.md file that gives a long description of what this coconutpak does
+4. [Optional] README.md file that gives a long description of what this coconutpak does (Same as your GitHub README!)

 ### 3. The Manifest (Coconut.toml)
 A manifest consists of